Komplex-it/ansible_role_secretserver/README.md

 Requirements
 ------------

-1. Lookup plugin: community.general.tss
+1. Lookup plugins:

+    community.general.tss
+    community.generel.json_query

-    This role is dependent on the community.general.tss lookup plugin, which is part of the community.general collection.
+    This role is dependent on the community.general.tss lookup plugin and the community.generel.json_query plugin, which is part of the community.general collection.

     You might already have this collection installed if you are using the ansible package.It is not included in ansible-core.